top of page

 Gap Year and Undergraduate Student

 Matthew received his B.A. in Molecular Biology from Vanderbilt University in 2021 where he received a Commendation for Research in Biological Sciences from the Department of Biological Sciences for his Honors thesis based on his work in the Dean Lab.
+Matthew was also a VUSRP fellow.
 He elected to continue his research as a gap year student.
-Matthew's work in the lab is focused on the role of arginine and glutamine metabolism in islet cell proliferation and hormone secretion with a focus on the enzymes arginase and glutaminase.
-Currently, Matthew is completing his 1st year of medical school at Vanderbilt University.
+Matthew's work in the lab focused on the role of arginine and glutamine metabolism in islet cell proliferation and hormone secretion with a focus on the enzymes arginase and glutaminase.
+Currently, Matthew is a rising 2nd year medical student at Vanderbilt University.

 Joshua Debo, B.S.